MINI Cooper Countryman Interior

 Cargo space is limited in the 2016 Mini Countryman, with 16.5 cubic feet of space behind the rear seats and 42.2 cubic feet with them folded.
 Nearly every other SUV in the class has more cargo space.
 Some test drivers are disappointed in the lack of small-item storage in the cabin and they say the bin under the cargo floor isn't very useful because of the placement of the jack.

 - "With the rear seat all the way back and the clever flip-up trunk partition in place, the Countryman's cargo area is about twice as large as in the hatchback.
 Lowering the rear seatback expands cargo capacity to 42.2 cubic feet, although that's still noticeably less than larger crossovers such as the Ford Escape, Kia Sportage and Mazda CX-5." -- Edmunds (2015)

 - "Cargo space behind the rear seats is 16.5 cu ft, which is a lot by MINI standards -- although not by anyone else's standards." -- AutoTrader (2013)

 - "The underfloor bin is nice, but the jack steals quite a bit of the space.
 Small-item storage around the driver is stingy; the little tray at the base of the center stack is nearly useless." -- Consumer Guide (2013)

-- "If you have always wanted a Mini but your daily driving responsibilities require a more practical vehicle, the 2012 Countryman's … cargo space might be the answer you were looking for." -- Kelley Blue Book (2012)
+- "If you have always wanted a Mini but your daily driving responsibilities require a more practical vehicle, the 2012 Countryman's four doors, rear liftgate and 41.3 cubic feet of cargo space might be the answer you were looking for." -- Kelley Blue Book (2012)